thajcak/gw2-homestead/README.md

 Currently only the API responses are stored in the repo and all image assets are requested on demand.

 ## Frontend
 A grid of decoration icons loaded from the repo is populated on load.
-Clicking on a decoration opens a modal that pulls a preview image from the [Guild Wars 2 Wiki](https://wiki.guildwars2.com).
+Clicking on a decoration opens a detail panel that pulls a preview image from the [Guild Wars 2 Wiki](https://wiki.guildwars2.com).
 The wiki page is guessed at by trying to determine the proper page based on the item name.
 Once found the image is pulled from one of two sources and a link to the wiki page is added to the footer.

 ---